cmu-sei/foundry-docs/docs/topomojo/admin-dashboard.md

 ### Hub Connections

+**Hub connections** informs Topo admins about which users are currently logged into TopoMojo.

 ### Announcement

 The **Announcement** feature allows Topo admins to broadcast important messages to <!-- to whom?-->.
 Among other uses, these could be messages regarding <!-- what?-->.
 Announcements appear <!--where--> in the Topo interface.